tchitchek-lab/CellVizR/README.md

 conditions, timepoints, and individuals.
 The metadata argument must be a dataframe that contains exclusively the following column names:

--   individual: corresponds to the sample identifier,
+-   `individual`: corresponds to the sample identifier,
--   condition: corresponds to the biological condition of the sample,
+-   `condition`: corresponds to the biological condition of the sample,
--   timepoint: corresponds to the timepoint of the sample (optional).
+-   `timepoint`: corresponds to the timepoint of the sample (optional).

 Here is an example of a metadata assignment: